biointec/jabba/README.md

 de Bruijn graph
 ===============
-To build a de Bruijn graph from sequencing reads, one can use [brownie](https://github.com/jfostier/brownie), or any other tool.
+To build a de Bruijn graph from sequencing reads, one can use [brownie](https://github.com/jfostier/brownie), or any other suitable tool.
+Errors in the de Bruijn graph have to be corrected and linear paths concatenated.
+Correction can be achieved either by using corrected second generation data to build the graph or by directly correcting the graph.

 brownie will concatenate linear nodes and can output the graph in the desired graph format.
 To build a graph with brownie from a fastq file short_reads.fastq containing short reads:
->./brownie brownie_data 31 -short -fastq short_reads.fastq --graph
+>./brownie -p brownie_data -k 31 -g \<genome_size\> -fastq short_reads.fastq --graph

 To build a graph with brownie from a fasta file genome.fasta containing a reference genome (in this case the graph is not corrected):
->./brownie brownie_data 31 -short -fasta genome.fastq --perfectgraph
+>./brownie brownie_data -k 31 -fasta genome.fasta --perfectgraph

-In both cases the graph file DBGraph.txt will be put in the current directory.
+In both cases the graph file DBGraph.fasta will be produced.

 Installation
 ============